InstanceOfAnObject/IFrameOrchestrator/README.md

 ==================
 [![Build Status](https://travis-ci.org/InstanceOfAnObject/IFrameOrchestrator.svg?branch=master)](https://travis-ci.org/InstanceOfAnObject/IFrameOrchestrator)

-Orchestrates messages between and IFrame and it's parent page and also between IFrames on the same page.
+Orchestrates messages between and IFrame and its parent page and also between IFrames on the same page.

 It also does this With IFrames from different domains!